nounch/augmented-tree/README.md

   "C-c m d" - Mark all directories matching RegEx
   "C-c m c" - Call a function on each marked file or directory with the
               full path of the file/directory as argument.
+  "C-c m s" - Call a shell command on each marked thing with the path of
+              the thing available as `$AUGP'
+  "C-c m o" - Call a shell command on each marked thing with the path of
+              the thing available as `$AUGP' and show the output in a new buffer.
   "M-u" - Go to the next marked file or directory "M-i" - Go to the previous marked file or directory "M-m" - Toggle the current file or directory marked/unmarked